mohamicorp/search-for-stash-issues/README.md

  3. Click `Save and Reindex` to save the settings and subsequently reindex all repositories.

 ####External Node
 You must first setup an external Elasticsearch cluster.
-For help on that, look [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html). **Smarter Search for Bitbucket** has a configuration page in the global settings to use to point to your Elasticsearch instance.
+For help on that, look [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html).
+Make sure you install the [Delete By Query](https://www.elastic.co/guide/en/elasticsearch/plugins/2.0/plugins-delete-by-query.html) plugin as well.
+The scripts we've included will do this for you. **Smarter Search for Bitbucket** has a configuration page in the global settings to use to point to your Elasticsearch instance.

 ![enter image description here](https://raw.githubusercontent.com/mohamicorp/search-for-stash-issues/master/images/settings.png)